Hemp Vs Cotton And Polyster - Which Is More Sustainable?

 Hemp bed sheets are more breathable and absorbent than cotton and will keep you warm in winter and cool in summer.

 Are hemp sheets comfortable?
 Hemp bed linen become softer and smoother with every wash, so you’ll look forward to sliding into bed every night.
+Check out some of our products here below!

 At Jo Dope, we are extremely motivated to do something about the impacts of cotton and polyester on our world.
 Hemp is our ticket out.